Brandon Lewis DO

-Dr. Brandon Lewis is a vice president of US Acute Care Solutions South.
+Dr. Brandon Lewis is president of US Acute Care Solutions Southeast division.

 He joined Emergency Service Partners (ESP), a founding partner of USACS, in 2006.
 He was emergency department medical director at CHI St. Joseph Health Regional Hospital in Bryan, Texas, from 2009 to 2017, and has served as vice president of medical affairs for the CHI St. Joseph Health system since 2013.
 He has served as both chair and vice-chair of the St. Joseph emergency services department and chair of the Peer Review Committee.